strwdr/Procedural-Maps/README.md

 ### grid <a name="grid"></a>
 Tell the program whether you want to add grid to the output image.

+**WARNING!** the grid increases the output image resolution 10 times in each dimension.

 Default: False

 Example: